30 Nov Achieving 2hr 34min 02sec in Singapore International Marathon 1994

 The gruelling 42 kilometre event which was the Singapore International Marathon 1994 last Sunday saw Murugiah Rameshon clocking a great time of 2hr 34min 02 sec to win the men’s local division of the biennial run.

-Murugiah Rameshon can take great pride in his triumph which was his best ever finish following his runner-up finish in the 1990 Marathon for he finished 10mins clear of second placed Khoo Chin Poo and a further two minutes ahead of defending local champion Tan Choon Ghee.
+Murugiah Rameshon can take great pride in his triumph which was his best ever finish following his runner-up finish in the 1990 Marathon, he finished 10mins clear of second placed Khoo Chin Poo and a further two minutes ahead of defending local champion Tan Choon Ghee.

 And Murugiah Rameshon’s time saw him finish 12th in the Open Division to champion Australian Robert Leslie Nolan who clocked 2hrs 22min 40sec, almost two minutes ahead of China’s Dong Jianmin who pipped Belgium’s Peter De Vocht for second place.